queen's essay competition 2021 winners

 The Duchess of Cornwall during a reception for winners of The Queen's Commonwealth Essay Competition 2021 at St James's Palace in London (Chris Jackson/PA) PA Wire Tony Jones 28 October 2021

-12. Winners of The Queen's Commonwealth Essay Competition announced
+15. Winners of The Queen's Commonwealth Essay Competition announced

 Senior Winner: Annika Turon-Semmens, 16, Australia.
 Senior Runner-up: Hiya Chowdhury, 15, India.
 Junior Winner: Ariadna Sullivan, 13, Canada.
 Junior Runner-up: Ry Galloway, 10, United Kingdom.
 The Queen's Commonwealth Essay Competition was founded in 1883 and is the world's oldest international schools' writing contest.

-15. Camilla welcomes Essay Competition winners with first speech as Queen
+16. Camilla welcomes Essay Competition winners with first speech as Queen

 The Queen Consort paid tribute to the Queen, who had been a patron of the Royal Commonwealth Society since 1952.
 Camilla welcomes Essay Competition winners with first speech as Queen Consort Skip ...

-17. The Queen's Commonwealth Essay Competition 2021 (Win a Trip to London)
+17. Queen's Commonwealth Essay Competition 2021 for Aspiring Young Writers

 The Queen's Commonwealth Essay Competition is the world's oldest international writing competition for schools, established in 1883.
-With thousands of young people taking part each year, it is an important way to recognize achievement, elevate youth voices and develop key skills through creative writing.
+With thousands of young people taking part each year, it is an important way to recognise achievement, elevate youth voices and develop key skills through creative writing.
 For 2021 the Competition theme is ...

-18. Queen's Commonwealth Essay Competition (QCEC) 2024 (Win a trip to
+18. The Queen's Commonwealth Essay Competition 2021 (Win a Trip to London)

-The Queen's Commonwealth Essay Competition is the world's oldest international writing competition.
-2024 marks 75 years of the Commonwealth.
-With thousands of young people taking part every year, it is an important way to recognise achievement, elevate youth voices and develop key skills through creative writing.
-About the Competition.
+Competitions.
+Deadline June 30, 2021.
+Invitation to enter The Queen's Commonwealth Essay Competition 2021 is open!
+The Queen's Commonwealth Essay Competition is the world's oldest international writing competition for schools, established in 1883.
+With thousands of young people taking part each year, it is an important way to recognize ...